noicoco/Mhdle/README.md

 ## What is it ?
 CS Student project driven by our many duo hunts on Wilds. 🐉⚔️

 Putting our many hours in class to good use.
+Using Vue.js

 ## Features
 - Accurate-ish data